himasha/APIDemoProject/README.md

       micro-gw build  bookstore

  3.3 Mount the created API to WSO2 micro-gw docker image and expose the API by running below command.
-If you need to use the micro-gw binary please follow [1] to understand the flow.
 Replace project_target_path with your bookstore/target folder.

  docker run -d -v <project_target_path>:/home/exec/ -p 9095:9095 -p 9090:9090 -e project="bookstore"  wso2/wso2micro-gw:3.0.1

+ Instead if  you need to use the micro-gw binary please follow https://docs.wso2.com/display/MG301/Quick+Start+Guide+-+Binary to understand the flow.

  If you execute a docker ps command, you can find a micro-gw runtime running.